 3. Organize others to contact their legislators!
 Ask teachers, students, and parents to send positive messages to their state representatives and state senators.

-INFOhio, Ohio’s PreK-12 digital library, provides free access to digital educational content to all Ohio PreK-12 schools—public, private, traditional, online, and home schools—serving 1.9 million students, their families, and their teachers.
+INFOhio, Ohio’s PreK-12 digital library, provides free access to digital educational content to all Ohio PreK-12 schools—public, nonpublic, community, career tech, e-school, and home schools—serving 1.9 million students, their families, and their teachers.
 INFOhio is a contributing partner to Libraries Connect Ohio, which provides a core collection of information resources and library services that help all Ohioans compete in the global knowledge economy.
-This collection of resources supports quality education, a skilled workforce, business growth, and lifelong learning in Ohio.
-Through our shared services model, the Libraries Connect Ohio partners cost-effectively provide necessary information resources to all Ohioans, regardless of their location, age, education, or economic status.